blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 				- **Guna** (Quality)
 				- **Karma** (Activity)
 				- **Saamaanya** (Generality)
-				- **Vishesha** (particularity)
+				- **Vishesha** (Particularity)
 				- **Samavaaya** (Inherence)
 				- **Abhaava** (Non-Existence)
 		- Atoms
 			- It postulated four different kinds of Anus (Particles): two with mass, and two without
 			- Each substance is supposed to consist of all four kinds of atoms
-			- Atoms can be combined into Try-Anukas (Triads) and Dvay-Anukas (Dyad) before they aggregate into bodies of a kind that can be perceived
+			- Atoms can be combined into Trai-Anukas (Triads) and Dvai-Anukas (Dyad) before they aggregate into bodies of a kind that can be perceived
 			- Each Paramanu (Atom) possesses its own distinct Vishesha (Speciality)
 			- Everything humans perceive is a composite particle
 			-